MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 # Create data collection rules (DCRs) in Azure Monitor

 There are multiple methods for creating a [data collection rule (DCR)](./data-collection-rule-overview.md) in Azure Monitor.
-In some cases, Azure Monitor can create and manage the DCR according to settings that you configure in the Azure portal.
+In some cases, Azure Monitor will create and manage the DCR according to settings that you configure in the Azure portal.
 You may not even realize that you're working with a DCR in some of these cases.
-For other scenarios though, you may need to create your own DCRs or edit existing ones by directly working with their JSON definition.
+For other scenarios though, you may need to create your own DCRs or edit existing ones by directly working with their definition in JSON.
 This article describes the different methods for creating a DCR and recommendations on editing and troubleshooting them.

+> [!NOTE]
+> This article describes how to create and edit the DCR itself.
+To create and edit data collection rule associations, see [Create and manage data collection rule associations](./data-collection-rule-associations.md).

 ## Permissions